|Full text name||Haenel/Schmeisser MKb.42(H) machine carbine/assault rifle|

 |Caliber cartridge||7.9x33 PP Kurz (7.92 PP Kurz, 8mm PP Kurz)|

 |Overall length, mm||940|

 |Weight empty, kg||4,9|

 |Cyclic rate of fire, rounds/min||500|

-In 1939 HWaA (Hitler’s army Weapons command) issued a contract for the development of a “Maschinen karabiner”, or machine carbine (MKb forshort), chambered for the new 7.92×33 Kurz cartridge, to the company C.G.
-Haenel Waffen und Fahrradfabrik.
-Initial development took placeunder the designation of MKb.42 – Maschinen karabiner, 1942.
-The newweapon was intended as a replacement for submachine guns, bolt actionrifles and, partly, light machine guns for front troops and was intended to have an effective range of 600 meters or so.
+In 1939 HWaA (Hitler’s army Weapons command) issued a contract for the development of a “Maschinen karabiner”, or machine carbine (MKb for short), chambered for the new 7.92×33 Kurz cartridge.
+The contract went to the C.G.
+Haenel Waffen und Fahrradfabrik company, of Suhl, Germany.
+Initial development took place under the designation of MKb.42 – Maschinen karabiner, 1942.
+The new weapon was intended as a replacement for both submachine guns, bolt action rifles and also to take part of the role of light machine guns for front troops, with an effective range of 600 meters or so.

 The famous weapons designer Hugo Schmeisser led the Haenel development team, which produced the first working prototypes of new weapon by 1942.
 In accordance with the specification, the new weapon inherited several features from the MP-40 submachine gun, such as the left-side charging handle with slot safety and magazine housing with button release.
 Because the new weapon had to be made with the maximum utilisation of stamping and welding, Haenel was joined by the Merz Werke company.
 This company had no knowledge of the manufacture of firearms but a great deal of experience in steel stamping and forming.
 The first weapons were issued to front line units on the Eastern front by mid-1942, and low-rate mass production began in late 1942.
 A total of about 10,000 MKb.42(H) were produced for the German Army before its production was ceased in favour of an improved design, the MP-43 / Stg.44.